Flaviusns/EclipseInDocker/README.md

-## Eclipse Papyrus in Docker
+## Eclipse in Docker

 This is the EclipsePhotonPapyrusDocker that contains the dockerfile wich it´s able to run eclipse photon into a docker container.

-**Actual Limitation:**

-- Eclipse isn´t in full screen.
-- VNC conection.
-- Its not completely automated.
+Now we connect to eclipse with x11 sockets

 **How to use:**

+Download the zip file.

 Build the Dockerfile:

-`docker build -t yourimagename .`
+`docker build -t yourimagename .`  Inside the folder with the Dockerfile.

 Once the image its build, run the docker image:

-`docker run -p 5901:5901 -t -i yourimagename`
+`docker run -d  -e DISPLAY=$ip:0 -v /tmp/.X11-unix:/tmp/.X11-unix yourimagename`

-Inside your docker container, execute the following commands:

-`vnc4server -geometry 1920x1080`
-You can change the resolution as you want.

-When you execute this command, the terminal will promt a petition with a **password**.
-Create your **password** and once the password it´s verificated the program will say the display unique code.

-When you have your unique code, copy and execute the next command:

-`export DISPLAY=yourdisplayuniquecode`

-`// Example:`

-`export DISPLAY=91d0dfa2b3b5:1`

-Finally change to your Eclipse folder, by default:
-`EclipseIDE/eclipse` and execute `./eclipse` .

-Open your favorite vnc client and connect to `127.0.0.1:5901`.
-Eclipse will be open in your vnc client window.
+Eclipse will be open in your x11 client window.

+This docker was tested in macOS Mojave.

+To use it in macOS, follow the next instrucctions [here](https://fredrikaverpil.github.io/2016/07/31/docker-for-mac-and-gui-applications/) .
+Xquartz works fine with the current version of xquartz 2.7.11 .
+Thanks to Fredrik  for the blog.

+**Importan Details**

+- Eclipse use 1024m of memory, by default is 256m, I changed to 1024m by copy the init file into the eclipse directory.
+If you want to make more changes change the init file and built the image again.